owncloud/ocis/ocis/migration.md

 reauthorize at the OpenID Connect IdP, which again, may be configured to skip the consent step for trusted clients.

 #### Steps
 1. There are multiple products that can be used as an OpenID Connect IdP.
 We test with [LibreGraph Connect](https://github.com/libregraph/lico), which is also [embedded in oCIS](https://github.com/owncloud/web/).
 Other alternatives include [Keycloak](https://www.keycloak.org/) or [Ping](https://www.pingidentity.com/).
-Please refer to the corresponding setup instructions for the product you intent to use.
+Please refer to the corresponding setup instructions for the product you intend to use.

 <div class="editpage">